ggarek/ask-me-an-example/README.md

 # How to work with examples
 Each example is a self contained npm package, meaning it has its own dependencies, version, build process etc.
-To run any example just do `cd ./EXAMPLE_FOLDER` from within the repository root and execute `npm start`.
+To run any example just do `cd ./EXAMPLE_FOLDER` from within the repository root and execute `npm i && npm start`.

 # List of example